Garvit1000/npm-motion-icons/readme.md

         animation="heartbeat"
         size={32}
         color="red"
+        trigger="always"
       />
     </div>
   );
 }
 ```

+**Notes:**
+- The `'use client'` directive is required for the component to work
+- You can import the CSS in either your page file or root layout - both work fine
-**Note:** The `'use client'` directive is only needed in your page/component file.
-The package already includes it internally.
+- The package already includes `'use client'` internally, so you only need it in your own files

 ## 📖 Documentation